Short Story Saturday: Veiled Intentions

 Melinda did so.
 “Oh my God!
 It’s wine.”

 I rolled my eyes.
-“Turning water into wine, I wonder where I have heard that before.
-Besides, I know you pulled up the original glass and replaced it with a new one when you covered it with that box.”
+“Turning water into wine.
+I wonder where I have heard that before.
+Besides, I know you pulled up the original glass and replaced it with that new one when you covered it with that box.”

-“That glass was only covered for a second at most,” my wife said.
-“He didn’t have the time!
-Oh, and what’s that?”
-Melinda pointed to a large goblet.
+“That glass was only covered for a second at most,” my wife scolded.
+“He didn’t have the time!”
+Her eyes quickly moved toward another item of interest again. “ Oh, and what’s that?”
+She was now pointing to a large goblet.

-The faker picked up the item carefully and placed it on the counter.
-“This is a Goddess’s chalice.
-It is a symbol of a Goddess’s womb.
+The faker picked it up and then carefully placed it on the counter.
+“This is a Goddess’s Chalice.
+It symbolizes her womb much like how the Holy Grail symbolizes the blood of Christ.
 Watch this.”

-He filled the grail with water then placed the same box as before over it.
-A second later, he removed it and a dove flew from the chalice out a nearby window.
+He filled the cup with water and then placed the same black box as before over it.
+A second later, he removed it and as he did, a dove flew from the chalice out a nearby window.

 “Birth from water,” the smug idiot said.
 “That is the power of the Goddess.”

-Our senseless shopkeeper pulled a black-handled weapon from the case.
+Our senseless shopkeeper pulled one of those black-handled weapons from the case.
 “Not just knives, my dear, athames.
 These are not weapons but tools.
-In fact, it must be destroyed should it ever be used to draw blood.
-It is instead supposed to be used to direct the energy of magic circles and control spirits though I have heard it being used for other ritualistic purposes.”
+In fact, if any of them should ever be used to draw blood, it must immediately be destroyed.
+Its purpose is strictly to direct energy during the ritualistic casting of magic by invoking and beseeching the spirits.”

-The philanderer moved the hands of the giggling Melinda and had her mimic the shape of a pentagram.
-Once complete, fire sprung from the tip of the blade, narrowly avoiding the sales jerk much to my chagrin.
-Melinda found this entertaining to no end.
+The philanderer then moved the hands of a giggling Melinda with his and had her mimic the shape of a pentagram.
+Once complete, fire sprung from the tip of the blade, narrowly avoiding anything valuable within the shop to my chagrin.
+My wife found this entertaining to no end.

-“Obviously he pressed a button on the side of the blade or something,” I said.
+“Obviously, he pressed a button on the side of the blade or something,” I grumbled.
 “That thing is a glorified lighter.”

 “Really?” the lecherous bastard said.
 He took the knife from my wife’s hands and offered it to me.
 “Show me where the button is, then.
 It shouldn’t be too hard.”

-I scrutinized the blade, examining everything from the butt of the handle to the tip of the blade.
+I took the weapon and scrutinized every inch of it from the butt of the handle to the tip of the blade.
 If anything was askew, I surely would have noticed.

-“There doesn’t appear to be a switch or a lever or any mechanism to that would cause a flame to appear,” I admitted.
+“There doesn’t appear to be a switch or a lever or any mechanism that would cause a flame to shoot out,” I admitted.
 “But just because I can’t figure out the trick doesn’t mean that you’re using magic.”

-“Of course, my dear, you merely have to point.”
+“Of course, my dear, you merely have to point and I will tell you all about the object’s arcane properties.”

 Melinda did as she was instructed.
-The swindler was all too eager to display his wares and gather them on the table as he continued to spin tales of wonder and illusion.
+The swindler was all too eager to display his wares and gather them on the table as he spun tall tales of wonder and fascination.
 My wife ate it all up.
-I’m sure at some level she knew that these were all mere tricks and fantasies but something inside her wanted to believe to the point that she managed to trick herself into thinking that the so-called Mystic Trevor was an actual wizard.
-To be fair to the fraud, it was mostly harmless except for the bill.
+I am sure at some level she was aware that everything that had been shown to her was merely illusions.
+However, the little girl inside her wanted to believe so, at least for the moment, she did.
+I didn’t intervene despite my growing ire.
+Deep down, I recognized that everything going on before me was mostly harmless.
+That is, except for the bill.
 Oh, how I dreaded the bill.

-“Perhaps I could interest you in a very fascinating old book,” the cretin said after he finished showing Melinda some of the more expensive glorified paperweights.
+“Perhaps I could interest you in a very interesting old grimoire,” the cretin said after he had finished showing Melinda some of the more expensive glorified paperweights.

 The wretch sneered.
 “Does he now?”

 I shrugged.
-“I do have quite an eclectic collection but the books I have are rare with great historical value.”
+“I do have quite an eclectic collection.
+But the books I collect are rare with great historical value.”

-“I assure you this one has great historical value as well.”
+“I assure you this one is much more rare than any in your collection.
+And has just as much historical value if not more.”
 The clod pulled a dusty leather volume from one of his shelves.
 “It is a grimoire that dates back to the Salem Witch Trials.”

 “That’s because they were hidden too well.”

-I thumbed through the pages.
+I ignored the fraud and instead, opened the alleged grimoire and thumbed through its pages.
 “Just a cursory glance tells me this book is worthless, Melinda.
-It certainly wasn’t written by someone in the seventeenth century or earlier.
-Someone much more modern wrote this, say, Raymond Buckland.”
+Certainly not written by someone in the seventeenth century or earlier.
+Rather, it was written by someone much more modern, say, maybe Raymond Buckland.”

-I looked at our lecherous salesman cockeyed.
-“You claim to know about the arcane and witchcraft but you don’t know who Buckland is?”
-I gave him a contemptuous smile as I shook my head.
+I raised my eyebrow at the man as a quizzical look became plastered upon my face.
+“You claim to know about the arcane and witchcraft but you don’t know who Buckland is.”
+A contemptuous smile spread across my lips as I shook my head.
+My condescension radiated.

 “I think my husband is wrong, Mystic Trevor.
 This grimoire sounds amazing.
 Everything sounds amazing.
 We’ll take it.
 All of it, I mean!”

 “Excellent, my dear.”
-The fraud calculated the price which was high enough to almost make me faint.
-Despite my protests, my wife gave the man the money, which he eagerly took.
-He bagged her goods in two large dark plastic bags with the name of his shop emblazoned in silver on the side.
+The fraud calculated the price and then announced it eagerly.
+Upon hearing it, I nearly fainted.
+Despite my protests, my wife gave the man his money, which he enthusiastically took.
+He bagged her goods in two large dark plastic bags.
+The name of his shop was emblazoned in silver on the sides.
 I’m surprised he didn’t charge us extra for them.

 “Magic?”
 I snickered.
 “He performed some parlor tricks.
 If you’re generous, you might even call them illusions.
-I admit that he’s better with the sleight-of-hand than most amateur store magicians but that doesn’t mean he has any mystical powers, Melinda.”
+I’ll even admit that he’s better with sleight-of-hand than most amateur magicians.
+But that doesn’t mean he has any magic powers, Melinda.”

 “I’ve seen a lot of tricks and illusions in my life.
-I know when I’ve seen something I’ve never seen before so believe me when I say what he’s doing is actual magic, not tricks.”
+I know when I’ve seen something I’ve never seen before.
+So, believe me when I say what he’s doing is actual magic, not tricks, not illusions.
+Real, bonafide, magic.”

-“It seems like you are a true believer, my dear,” the imbecile said as he caressed my wife’s hand.
+“It seems like you are a true believer, my dear,” the imbecile said as he suddenly grabbed my wife’s hand with his and began to caress it.
+I was too stunned to say anything, not that my rapidly drying throat would have allowed the words to emerge.
 “Is there anything else I can do for you?”

-My wife’s eyes sparkled as she stared longingly into his.
+My wife hesitated.
+She was apparently memorized by his eyes.
 “There is one thing.
 I’ve heard of magical items that allow you to talk to those in the great beyond.”

 I was aghast.
-“Honey, please don’t do this to yourself.”
+“Honey, please don’t do this to yourself,” I rasped.

 The snake smirked.
-“Whom do you wish to speak with?”
+“With whom do you wish to speak with?”

 I breathed a temporary sigh of relief.

-A depraved smile curled upon the man’s lips and the depraved monster kissed her hand.
+A depraved smile curled upon the fiend’s lips before he kissed her hand.
 “Do not misunderstand.
-Perhaps you cannot speak to the dead and no magical artifact can provide you with this ability but fret not.
-It does not mean it is impossible.
-It just means you must have ‘the gift’, which, fortunately, I do.
+No artifact can allow a layman to speak to the dead.
+But fret not, my dear.
 Through me, you can speak with your mother one more time.”

 “You can?” my wife asked with the excitement of a schoolgirl.